crowdfavorite-mirrors/wp-wp-filebase/readme.txt

 **Note when updating to 0.2.1:** Since 0.2.1 WP-Filebase uses a different shortcode format.
 Old tags can be easily converted with the built-in converter.
 Please backup your database and run the converter right after the update.
 You should also run a filebase sync!
 **Important:** Don't upgrade to 0.2.1 if you are still running old PHP 4!
 WP-Filebase 0.2.1 only runs on PHP 5 and later!

-**Note:** If you only want to limit traffic or bandwidth of media files you should take a look at my [Traffic Limiter Plugin](http://wordpress.org/extend/plugins/traffic-limiter/ "Traffic Limiter").

 == Installation ==